 - 2 tsp onion granules

 Sage and Onion Stuffing

-Add 175ml boiling water to the stuffing mix in a bowl
+- Add 200ml boiling water to the stuffing mix in a bowl

 Full method for dough

-Put the 250ml of water, lemon juice and the tin of chickpeas with all of the juice from the tin into a plastic jug
+- Put the 200ml of water, lemon juice and the tin of butter beans with all of the juice from the tin into a plastic jug

-Grind the thyme, sage, onion and garlic granules using a pestle and mortar until it makes a fine powder with no bits in it
+- Grind the nutritional yeast, stock, onion and garlic granules using an electric herb mill or pestle and mortar until it makes a fine powder and add to the wet mixture, blitz until combined.

-Now add the gluten to the food processor and mix on full power for 1 minute
+- Now add the gluten to the food processor then pour in the wet mix whilst it's running then hold on as its going to get a bit active!
+Mix on full power for 2 minute

 Making the joint

-When the joint has finished steaming, remove the paper and foil, pop it on to a cooling rack and leave to stand for 30 minutes, this will let it tighten up and form an outer layer.
+- When the joint has finished steaming, remove the foil, pop it on to a cooling rack and leave to stand for 30 minutes, this will let it tighten up and form an outer layer.